 Hair transplant surgery needs precision and accuracy to ensure natural-looking results.
 With time, technological advancements have made that possible.
 However, a lot depends on the surgeon.

-Shaved hair allows the surgeon to operate with greater precision and ease.
+A shaved head allows the surgeon to operate with greater precision and ease.
 Not only does it make the area more visible, but also the surgeon can plan the surgery quite easily.

 It won’t be possible for the surgeon to transplant grafts in between your long hair.
 The angling and placement of hair follicles become much more difficult that way.
 This way, you’re more likely to end up with unsatisfactory results.